 The Audit Committee is appointed by the Board compromised Catherine Coste (Committee Chair) Dan Levangie and Erik Lium.
-Catherine Coste has experience of chairing and holding non-executive position with number of Boards.
-Whilst no non-executive member of the Board held an accounting qualification during the 2022 financial year, Catherine Coste, Dan Levangie and Erik Lium were both deemed competent by virtue of their experience and relevant experience to the sector in which the Company operates.
+Catherine Coste has experience of chairing and holding non-executive position with number of Boards and is a Certified Public Accountant in the U.S. Whilst no other non-executive member of the Board held an accounting qualification during the 2024 financial year, Dan Levangie and Erik Lium were both deemed competent by virtue of their relevant experience to the sector in which the Company operates.